nelsonroque/roque-santos-air-quality-monitoring-deserts/README.md

 # Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts?

 ## Introduction
-Here we provide the code and data needed to replicate our study.
+Here we provide the code and data needed to replicate our (study)[https://www.pnas.org/].

 ## Citation
 > Nelson A. Roque, Hailey Andrews and Alexis R. Santos-Lozada.
 (2025) Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts? *Proceedings of the National Academy of Sciences*.
+DOI: Forthcoming.

 ### Affiliations
 #### (Corresponding author in bold)